Sikorsky CH-54 Tarhe: Development

 On 9 May 1962, the first of three prototypes performed its maiden flight.
 It was subsequently tested by the US Army at Fort Benning while the other two underwent an evaluation in West Germany.
 During June 1963, it was announced that the US Army had placed an order for an initial six helicopters, designating it as the CH-54A; the first of these was officially accepted on 30 June 1963.
 Following a relatively brief period of testing and evaluation, the CH-54 was quickly put into active use in Vietnam.

 Early on, the type had demonstrated itself to possess unrivalled performance in some aspects.
 As of 2014, it continues to hold the helicopter record for highest altitude in level flight at 11000 m, which it set in 1971, as well at the fastest climb to 3,000, 6,000, and 9,000 m (10,000, 20,000, and 30,000 ft).
-On 20 April 1965, a CH-54A equipped with a people pod lifted 90 people, comprising its crew of three and 87 combat-equipped troops; this was the largest number of people to be lifted by a single helicopter at that time.
+On 20 April 1965, a CH-54A equipped with a people pod lifted 90 people, comprising its crew of 3 and 87 combat-equipped troops; this was the largest number of people to be lifted by a single helicopter at that time.

 Operational history

 The United States Army would ultimately procure 105 examples, which it operated under the designation of CH-54 Tarhe.
 It was most prolifically used during the Vietnam War, typically to provide logistical support and heavy transport activities in aid of American ground troops.
-In the theatre, CH-54s would routinely be used to reposition artillery pieces such as the M101 howitzer, and even airlift bulky payloads such as bulldozers and patrol boats.
+In the theater, CH-54s would routinely be used to reposition artillery pieces such as the M101 howitzer, and even airlift bulky payloads such as bulldozers and patrol boats.
 In terms of retrieved aircraft alone, in excess of 380 were reportedly recovered via CH-54, resulting in the saving of several hundred million dollars.

 In particular, those forces operating in and around the Demilitarized Zone (DMZ) between North Vietnam and South Vietnam were unable to rely on ground supply routes due to the unavoidable challenges posed by the local geography; instead, they were almost entirely dependent on air support provided by rotorcraft such as the CH-54.
 The type would operate so close to the frontlines that several would come under fire from the North Vietnamese.
 One unusual use of the type came under the Combat Trap programme, which saw it drop 10,000 lb bombs, intended for clearing landing zones.
 One danger that its crews had to maintain awareness of was the strong downwash generated by the rotors; nearby tents were particularly at risk of being blown away.